ebi-gene-expression-group/isl_refs_to_refgenie/README.md

 #### Transcriptome indices

 Each of the 4 transcriptome assets for each species (current and newest, with/without spikes) is indexed by both Kallisto and Salmon, with versions picked to match our single-cell pipelines.
+The Salmon indices can be eiher build with the cDNA ('normal') or an intron containing transcriptome can be indexed ('splici').

 ## Result